The item you just added is unavailable. Please select another product or variant.

 Timothy Jia Huei Goh

 Timothy leads the day-to-day operations of The Social Outfit’s retail and online store, as well as overseeing marketing and communication at The Social Outfit.
 He deeply believes that slow fashion labels such as The Social Outfit can be a platform for championing the rights of marginalised people and showcasing the beautiful cultures that make up our community.

 SENIOR SEWING TECHNICIAN

 We employ women from the refugee and new migrant community as part of our sewing technician employment program, making all of The Social Outfit's garments and accessories on site.
-These are paid positions, and for the majority of our sewing staff are their first job in Australia.
+These are paid positions, and for the majority of our sewing staff they represent their first job in Australia.

 These placements run from 6 months to 2 years, and are designed to transition people into external paid employment.

-We employ young people from the refugee and new migrant community as part of our retail employment program, providing paid placements to learn retail skills and confidence in a supported Australian environment.
+We employ young people from the refugee and new migrant community as part of our retail training program, providing paid placements to learn retail skills and confidence in a supported Australian environment.

-These placements run from 6 months to 2 years, and are designed to transition young people into external paid employment.
+These placements run for 3 months and are designed to transition young people into external paid employment.